 - whimpering when standing or walking

 In other words, it's important to seek veterinary treatment as soon as you notice any signs of knee pain in your pet.

-You should always seek advice from your veterinarian about the best course of treatment and advice on the best knee brace for your pet.
+You should always seek advice from your veterinarian about the best course of treatment and the best knee brace for your pet.

-If you're interested in learning how to make a dog knee brace for an older pet that needs some extra knee support, it's not going to be as easy as you think.
+If you're interested in learning how to make a dog knee brace for an older pet that needs extra knee support, it will not be as easy as you think.

 How to Make a Dog Knee Brace